joellarwood/Alexithymia-Music-NeuroCog-MaxPlankData/README.md

-# Alexithymia-Music-NeuroCog-MaxPlankData
+# Alexithymia, Music Use, Cognitive Abilities and Neurological States

-Repo for work on the data set from the Max Plank instute LEMON and NC project http://fcon_1000.projects.nitrc.org/indi/retro/MPI_LEMON.html and https://www.nature.com/articles/sdata2018308#data-citations
+Repo for work on the data set from the Max Plank instute LEMON and NC project https://www.nature.com/articles/sdata2018308#data-citations